 You’ll see it coming long before you get there.

 Driving through a quiet valley patchworked with farms, small villages, vineyards and olive groves, you’d never guess you were just an hour northeast of Rome.
-Bucolic countryside stretches out endlessly in every direction.
+Bucolic countryside stretches out lazily in every direction.

 Until, around one bend or another, a striking configuration suddenly emerges on the skyline.
 A striking medieval configuration.